gozeloglu/Bejeweled/README.md

 # BEJEWELED

-This game is being implemented in Java language.
+This game has been implemented in Java language.
 The game can being played in two different ways.

 1st way: